lupyuen/pinetime-rust-mynewt/rust/app/src/ast.md

 _(Unless we really meant to say "老鼠吃大米")_

-Now let's find out how to generate a Syntax Tree automatically for our Go code.
+Let's find out how to generate a Syntax Tree automatically for our Go code.

 # Generate an Abstract Syntax Tree